-- Edit Metadata—Displays an option to enter metadata for each cell using JSON.
+- Edit Metadata—Enter metadata for each cell using JSON.

 - Raw Cell Format—Raw cells allow you to write output directly; the content of these cells is not evaluated by the notebook.

-- Slideshow—Displays an option for each cell for you to specify how it will display in a slide show.
+- Slideshow—Specify how each cell will display in a slide show.
 Helpful when presenting code.

-- Attachments—Allows you to manage the associated attachments within each cell in the notebook workspace.
+- Attachments—Manage the associated attachments within each cell in the notebook workspace.

-- Tags—Allows you to create and manage tags for each cell within the notebook workspace.
+- Tags—Create and manage tags for each cell within the notebook workspace.

 When any of these options are on, a bar appears above each cell in the notebook.
 Only one option can be on at a time, but any information you add to the toolbar remains even when switched off.
 You can change the cell toolbar options by clicking View > Cell Toolbar.

-The Tags option can be used when you are preparing a notebook to be scheduled or remotely executed.
-The Execute Notebook operation offers the option to insert parameters as a new cell at execution time, such as account credentials or variables to define.
-You can designate the place in the notebook where this new cell is added by adding the tag parameters to a cell in your notebook.
+The Tags option can be used when you are preparing a notebook to be scheduled or remotely run.
+The Execute Notebook operation provides the option to insert parameters as a new cell at run time, such as account credentials or variables to define.
+You can designate the place in the notebook where this new cell is added by adding the parameters tag to a cell in your notebook.
 The new cell is inserted after this cell.
 Only one cell with the parameters tag is recognized by the operation.

 Import libraries and modules

-Create a new cell and type import <library>, then run the cell.
+Create a cell and type import <library>, and run the cell.

 from arcgis.mapping import WebScene

-ArcGIS Notebooks include an autocomplete feature when running cells.
+ArcGIS Notebooks includes an autocomplete feature when running cells.
 You can use it to help you find the libraries and modules you need.
-In a cell, type the first portion of your command, then press Tab to activate the autocomplete feature.
-It will provide possible values that can complete the command.
+In a cell, type the first portion of your command, and press Tab to activate the autocomplete feature.
+It provides possible values that can complete the command.